erodrigufer/papayaChat/README.md

 Self-hosted CLI chat service for the cloud written in C, the client terminal interface is portable accross Unix systems (Mac OS, Linux).

+## Motivation
+There are multiple reasons why I invested so much time into this endeavour, some definitely make more sense than others.
+In hindsight I did learn a lot about CI/CD, coding practices, why containers make sense, general sysadmin stuff, C wizardry, Unix, portability, networking, strace, tshark, cloud stuff, etc...

+So let me summarize my main motivation for building a cloud deployable self-hosted chat service:

+* Take control over your chat logs, and, specially, over the metadata from your chatlogs.
+The best way of doing that is by hosting your own chat service.
+Maybe your communication service provider talks about being E2E encrypted, but what do they do with all the metadata from your communications?
+Are they logging it?
+Are they maybe not logging it, but rather putting it through an algorithm to better great a targeted ad model about you, and then discarding that data?
+What kind of metadata are they storing?
+They might not have direct access to your pictures, texts and audio messages, but they definitely know when, where and with whom you are speaking.
+Isn't that too much already?
+* If all of this resonated with you, and you still use a common chat service, well, you might want to take a look at this great article by Rohan Kumar: [WhatsApp and the domestication of users](https://seirdy.one/2021/01/27/whatsapp-and-the-domestication-of-users.html)

 ## Installation guide

 ### Back-end (server/daemon)